 This plan will confirm successful performance for Government and Non-Government sectors.

-Following to, Indonesia promulgated the National Action Plan period 2017 to 2025 which is the first country from ASEAN did plan to control ocean plastic waste.
-The content plan includes: waste organizations combined, increase powerfully for all relative sites, applied technology to control and manage plastic waste, and the importance of social effort to harm, recycle, and reuse plastic waste in the young generation.
+Following this, Indonesia promulgated the National Action Plan period 2017 to 2025, which is the first country from ASEAN to plan to control ocean plastic waste.
+The content plan includes waste organisations combined, increase powerfully for all relative sites, applied technology to control and manage plastic waste, and the importance of social effort to harm, recycle, and reuse plastic waste in the young generation.

 Researching plastic waste management from Japan, Canada, and Indonesia might draw lessons for ocean plastic waste management in Vietnam:

-First of all, complete laws and policies about ocean plastic waste.
+First of all, laws and policies about ocean plastic waste must be completed.

 Ocean plastic waste problems are one of the most global projects that have to be controlled, so Vietnam should have complete policies and laws on ocean waste management.
-Especially, the worldwide trend towards a circular economy that needs to deliver plastic resources to reduce the figures of waste and collect, and recycle ocean plastic waste; the mechanism for promoting initiatives to tackle ocean plastic pollution; mechanism for creating science and technology to manage ocean plastic waste.
+Especially the worldwide trend towards a circular economy that needs to deliver plastic resources to reduce the figures of waste and collect and recycle ocean plastic waste; the mechanism for promoting initiatives to tackle ocean plastic pollution; and the mechanism for creating science and technology to manage ocean plastic waste.

 Secondly, building and deploying OPP management strategy.